-- provision of a new electricity feeder station at Currie to ensure a resilient power supply to Central Scotland and enable additional services on the Shotts line; - improvements to how the rail network operates West of Haymarket station (Edinburgh) and on lines that interconnect, to allow current and increased numbers of passenger and freight trains; - improvements (targeted) to the railway between Perth and Glasgow including potentially extending electrification from Dunblane to Perth seeking faster overall rail journeys from Aberdeen and Inverness to Glasgow and accommodating an increase in rail freight between Central Scotland freight terminals. - improvements to East Kilbride and Barrhead services to enable more passengers to use the railway and create a greener commute from two of the main Glasgow commuter areas - early consideration of ways in which improvements to services along the West Highland Lines (Glasgow to Oban, Fort William and Mallaig) can support economic growth and the tourist offer - early consideration of improvements to rail services on the Argyle Lines, with a focus on improving the passenger experience and train service reliability

-• building on existing improvements, consideration of improving passenger and freight services from Aberdeen to Central Belt, supporting business and local communities

-Network Rail's CP6 Delivery Plan notes that the single largest renewal in CP6 is Carstairs Junction, which includes 35-point end interventions and 10km of plain line track renewal and refurbishment of all outside signalling equipment to deliver improved line speeds on the main lines and routes between Glasgow and Edinburgh via Carstairs.
+- provision of a new electricity feeder station at Currie to ensure a resilient power supply to Central Scotland and enable additional services on the Shotts line; - improvements to how the rail network operates West of Haymarket station (Edinburgh) and on lines that interconnect, to allow current and increased numbers of passenger and freight trains; - improvements (targeted) to the railway between Perth and Glasgow including potentially extending electrification from Dunblane to Perth seeking faster overall rail journeys from Aberdeen and Inverness to Glasgow and accommodating an increase in rail freight between Central Scotland freight terminals. - improvements to East Kilbride and Barrhead services to enable more passengers to use the railway and create a greener commute from two of the main Glasgow commuter areas - early consideration of ways in which improvements to services along the West Highland Lines (Glasgow to Oban, Fort William and Mallaig) can support economic growth and the tourist offer - early consideration of improvements to rail services on the Argyle Lines, with a focus on improving the passenger experience and train service reliability - building on existing improvements, consideration of improving passenger and freight services from Aberdeen to Central Belt, supporting business and local communities signalling equipment to deliver improved line speeds on the main lines and routes between Glasgow and Edinburgh via Carstairs.
 Further the Access for All programme will continue at Anniesland, Croy, Johnstone, Port Glasgow and Uddingston.
 The Central Scotland Gauging & Route Clearance programme is developing, which supports creation of a Strategic Freight Network of high capability freight routes whilst work has already begun to assess electrification options for the East Kilbride and Barrhead lines.